Exodus does not connect with my Trezor

 There are a few things you'll want to check if Exodus is not detecting your hardware wallet, other than it being properly plugged in with a working cable!

-- Is Exodus listening for your hardware wallet?
-Make sure Exodus is listening for your hardware wallet.
-Go to Settings > Hardware Wallets and toggle on Listen for New Hardware Wallets
+- Is Exodus searching for your hardware wallet?
+Make sure Exodus is able to detect your hardware wallet.
+Go to Settings > Hardware Wallets and toggle on Detect Trezor

 Make sure you are in a private place when going through these steps.

 You'll also want to make sure your pin-protected Trezor is unlocked or else Exodus will not connect to it.
 You can unlock your Trezor Model T by entering your pin directly on the device.
 Your Trezor One can be unlocked by entering the pin in Exodus.